kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 }
 ```

-When an entity is traversed, Graphcache also looks at a configuration option that's called
+When an entity's field is visited during traversal, Graphcache also looks at a configuration option
-`resolvers`, which can alter the value of a field dynamically without interrupting the cache's
+that's called `resolvers`, which can alter the value of a field dynamically without interrupting
-traversal process.
-This is a pretty powerful concept as it may "interleave" results from the
+the cache's traversal process.
+This is a pretty powerful API as it may "interleave" results from the
 resolver and the cached data.
 The example shows the simplest resolver which relates the
 `Query.todo` field to a `Todo` item which allows the cache to lookup the item even if it
 hasn't seen the relation from an API result before.